qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 When capturing, reshaping, splitting new or existing geometries you also have the possibility to use the Advanced Digitizing panel.
 You can digitize lines exactly parallel or perpendicular to a particular angle or lock lines to specific angles.
-Furthermore, you can enter coordinates directly so that you can make a precise definition of your new geometry.
+Furthermore, you can make a precise definition of your new geometry by entering X and Y coordinates as well as Z  for 3D features, or M values.

 .. _figure_advanced_digitizing: